Comet: Nucleus

 Nucleus of 103P/Hartley as imaged during a spacecraft flyby.
 The nucleus is about 2 km in length.

 The solid, core structure of a comet is known as the nucleus.
 Cometary nuclei are composed of an amalgamation of rock, dust, water ice, and frozen carbon dioxide, carbon monoxide, methane, and ammonia.
 As such, they are popularly described as "dirty snowballs" after Fred Whipple's model.
-Comets with a higher dust content have been called "icy dirtballs".
-The term "icy dirtballs" arose after observation of Comet 9P/Tempel 1 collision with an "impactor" probe sent by NASA Deep Impact mission in July 2005.
+However after observation of Comet 9P/Tempel 1 collision with an "impactor" probe sent by NASA Deep Impact mission in July 2005, "icy dirtballs" may be more appropriate.

 Research conducted in 2014 suggests that comets are like "deep fried ice cream", in that their surfaces are formed of dense crystalline ice mixed with organic compounds, while the interior ice is colder and less dense.

 The surface of the nucleus is generally dry, dusty or rocky, suggesting that the ices are hidden beneath a surface crust several metres thick.
 Nuclei contain a variety of organic compounds, which may include methanol, hydrogen cyanide, formaldehyde, ethanol, ethane, and perhaps more complex molecules such as long-chain hydrocarbons and amino acids.
 In 2009, it was confirmed that the amino acid glycine had been found in the comet dust recovered by NASA's Stardust mission.
 In August 2011, a report, based on NASA studies of meteorites found on Earth, was published suggesting DNA and RNA components (adenine, guanine, and related organic molecules) may have been formed on asteroids and comets.

 The outer surfaces of cometary nuclei have a very low albedo, making them among the least reflective objects found in the Solar System.
 The Giotto space probe found that the nucleus of Halley's Comet (1P/Halley) reflects about four percent of the light that falls on it, and Deep Space 1 discovered that Comet Borrelly's surface reflects less than 3.0%; by comparison, asphalt reflects seven percent.
 The dark surface material of the nucleus may consist of complex organic compounds.
 Solar heating drives off lighter volatile compounds, leaving behind larger organic compounds that tend to be very dark, like tar or crude oil.
 The low reflectivity of cometary surfaces causes them to absorb the heat that drives their outgassing processes.